Update: Darebin City Council Immunisation Program during coronavirus (COVID-19)

 From 1 July 2018 the Meningococcal ACWY Vaccine will be administered to children at 12 months of age on the National Immunisation Program.

 Darebin Immunisation Service can now administer the Meningococcal ACWY vaccine to babies and children from 6 weeks of age.
 The scheduled 12 month Meningococcal ACWY Vaccine is still required.
-The vaccine cost is $70 (pricing current at 1 July 2019).
-Payment can be made by EFTPOS.
-A script from your GP is not required.

 No Jab, No Play